commonsense/blog.conceptnet.io/posts/2018/conceptnet-at-semeval-2018.md

 ## Telling word meanings apart

-Our entry this year was for [Task 10: Capturing Discriminative Attributes][task10-desc], a task about recognizing difference between words.
+Our entry this year was for [Task 10: Capturing Discriminative Attributes][task10-desc], a task about recognizing differences between words.
+Many evaluation tasks, including the multilingual similarity task that we won last year, involve recognizing similar words.
+For example, it's good for a system to know that "cappuccino" and "espresso" are similar things.
+But it's also important for a system to know how they differ, and that's what this task is about.
-Our system used ConceptNet Numberbatch in combination with four other resources, and took second place at the task.

-Our system is best described by our poster, which we brought to the event on a frighteningly large 6'×4' poster that loomed over everyone and threatened to tip over the two tiny poster stands holding it up.
-(We've now learned that A0-sized posters are a vague academic standard, and if an event asks for a larger poster, you should ignore them, because nobody expects a poster larger than A0.)
-Anyway, now you can read our poster from the comfort of your Web
+[Our entry][task10-ours] used ConceptNet Numberbatch in combination with four other resources, and took second place at the task.
+Our system is best described by our poster, which you can now read from the comfort of your Web browser.
-browser:

 <a href="/2018/06/naacl2018-poster.pdf">
 <img src="/2018/06/naacl2018-poster.png" alt="A rendering of our poster.
 The link leads to a PDF version.">